-L-carnitine is an amino acid compound that performs three very important functions that enhance athletic performance:
+L-carnitine is an amino acid that performs three very important functions that enhance athletic performance:

-- 1. L-carnitine is THE nutrient, the "ferry" so to speak, that shuttles fatty acids from the blood into the mitochondria -- the energy producing "furnaces" in the cells -- so that they can be used as energy.
+- L-carnitine is THE nutrient, the "ferry" so to speak, that shuttles fatty acids from the blood into the mitochondria, the energy producing "furnaces" in the cells, so that the fatty acids can be used as energy.
 If you want to use fat as a fuel as efficiently and effectively as possible, you need l-carnitine.

-- 2. L-carnitine also helps to improve endurance by inhibiting the build-up of lactic acid, one of the primary causes of fatigue.
+- L-carnitine also helps improve endurance by inhibiting the build-up of lactic acid, one of the primary causes of fatigue.

-- 3. L-carnitine has been shown to reduce the accumulation of metabolic wastes during exercise, helping increase workload output during exercise and enhancing recovery post-exercise.
+- L-carnitine has also been shown to reduce the accumulation of metabolic wastes during exercise.
+This helps increase workload output during exercise and enhancing recovery post-exercise.

 - Water depletion/dehydration can kill you, but too much water ("water Intoxication") is also lethal.

 - Too little sodium is known as hyponatremia, a life-threatening emergency.
 Too much sodium results in hypernatremia, which also has potentially fatal consequences.

 - Too much sugar or carbohydrates has been associated with diabetic issues, yet when the blood glucose turnover is excessive, consuming carbohydrates during exercise is safe and recommended.

 So what does this particular study mean for me?